Zeinixx: Artistic Themes and Impact

 Sidibé uses her graffiti to campaign for women's rights and to speak out on social and environmental issues.
 The theme of women is recurrent in her works, which also reflects on the place of women in sub-Saharan African society.

-Each year, for International Women's Rights Day on March 8, she participates in the Women Life project, a graffiti session organised for the occasion.
+Each year, for International Women's Rights Day on March 8, she participates in the Women Life project, a graffiti session organized for the occasion.